-Case numbers are within the expected numbers, and cover a variety of service issues this quarter.
-Due to this variety there is not a specific underlying issue of concern.
+Case numbers are within expected numbers, and cover a variety of service issues this quarter.
+Due to this variety there is not a specific underlying issue causing concern.
+There are three open stage two complaints at the time of writing this report.
+These cases will likely have a slight impact upon the final figures reported on to the annual return.